 Many people are surprised to find out that a smart move experience begins with the packing phase — and oftentimes, that’s with you — the customer.
 That’s why we’ve put together this list of Mayflower’s restricted items to ensure your packing process is efficient and hassle-free.

 Mayflower encourages you to read the information below prior to packing so that you can separate these prohibited items from the rest of your belongings.
-If you have questions about a particular item, please reach out to your Mayflower Move Coordinator for clarification.
+If you have questions about a particular item, please reach out to your Mayflower move coordinator for clarification.

 Mayflower will not transport hazardous items, including explosives, flammable gases and toxic substances.
 Keep in mind that these hazardous items must be disposed of properly to comply with federal, state and local laws and to protect the environment.
-Contact your city or county for where to dispose of these items:
+Contact your city or county for where to dispose of these items.

-- Household batteries
+- Household cleaning products

-- Pool chemicals
+- Corrosive chemicals or poisons